RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Experimental Setup

 \subsection{Evaluation Metrics}

-We follow the RA-QA protocol \citep{Bertolino_Zang_Xia_Talia_Mascolo_2026} and report both \emph{text-level} and \emph{task-level} metrics to separately capture (i) how well the model matches the reference form and semantics, and (ii) whether it predicts the correct clinical label or value.
+We follow the RA-QA protocol~\citep{Bertolino_Zang_Xia_Talia_Mascolo_2026} and report both \emph{text-level} and \emph{task-level} metrics to separately capture (i) how well the model matches the reference form and semantics, and (ii) whether it predicts the correct clinical label or value.

-\paragraph{Semantic-level metrics.} To evaluate answer quality at the word and semantic level, we compute \textbf{Exact Match} (strict normalized match), \textbf{TokenF1} (token overlap), \textbf{BERTScore} (semantic similarity), and \textbf{METEOR} (lexical alignment) between generated and reference answers after standard normalization.
-These metrics reflect complementary aspects: EM/TokenF1 emphasize surface fidelity, METEOR captures word-level matching under minor morphological variation, and BERTScore provides a semantic view that is less sensitive to paraphrasing.
+\paragraph{Text-level metrics.} To evaluate answer quality at the word and semantic level, we compute \textbf{TokenF1} (token overlap), \textbf{BERTScore} (semantic similarity), and \textbf{METEOR} (lexical alignment) between generated and reference answers after standard normalization.
+These metrics reflect complementary aspects: TokenF1 emphasizes surface fidelity, METEOR captures word-level matching under minor morphological variation, and BERTScore provides a semantic view that is less sensitive to paraphrasing.
 We report overall averages and stratify by \texttt{question-type}.

-\paragraph{Label-correctness metrics.} For \textbf{\textit{classification tasks}} (the diagnosis task family), we evaluate \emph{label correctness} by extracting the target label from the model output and comparing it to the ground truth.
-For open-ended and multiple-choice questions, we parse the generated text to recover the predicted \emph{diagnosis label} (e.g., by normalizing case/punctuation and matching against the dataset label set), whereas for single-verify questions we parse the output into $\{\texttt{Yes},\texttt{No}\}$.
-We then compute \textbf{macro-F1} and \textbf{accuracy} over the extracted labels.

-For \textit{\textbf{regression tasks}}, we extract the first valid numeric value from the generated answer (if present) and compare it to the ground-truth target.
+\paragraph{Label-correctness metrics.} For \textbf{discriminative tasks} (the diagnosis and severity task family), we evaluate \emph{label correctness} by extracting the target label from the model output and comparing it to the ground truth.
+For open-ended and multiple-choice questions, we parse the generated text to recover the predicted \emph{target label} (e.g., by normalizing case/punctuation and matching against the dataset label set), whereas for single-verify questions we parse the output into $\{\texttt{Yes},\texttt{No}\}$.
+We then compute \textbf{Macro-F1} and \textbf{Accuracy} over the extracted labels.
+For \textbf{regression tasks}, we extract the first valid numeric value from the generated answer (if present) and compare it to the ground-truth target.
 We report \textbf{MAE} and \textbf{RMSE} (lower is better) computed over successfully parsed examples.
-We further study, and additionally report parsing coverage, i.e., the fraction of test instances for which numeric extraction succeeds.